TheOdinProject/curriculum/rails/project_lets_build.md

 ## Project: Ruby on Rails Tutorial

 In this project, you'll dive right into the tutorial by building the site's static pages.
-In the second chapter, you'll get a refresher of the Ruby concepts which will be useful to you along the way.
+In the fourth chapter, you'll get a refresher of the Ruby concepts which will be useful to you along the way.
 Even if you're good with Ruby (for instance completing the Ruby course), this is a good chapter to look over to see how some of those concepts are applied to Rails.

 ### Note: Testing